vjoel/easy-serve/README.md

 easy-serve
 ==========

-Framework for starting tcp/unix servers and connected clients under one parent process.
+Framework for starting tcp/unix servers and connected clients under one parent process and on remote hosts.